2007 NASCAR Nextel Cup Series: Allstate 400 at the Brickyard

+Following the race, in a post-race interview that aired on the Speedway Public Address System and on ESPN, Stewart said "This one's for every one of those fans in the stands that pull for me every week and take all the bullshit from everybody else."
+On July 31, Stewart was fined US$25,000 and both the driver and team owner Joe Gibbs were docked 25 points for violating NASCAR regulations regarding obscenities during a race broadcast.

 Pennsylvania 500

 The Pennsylvania 500, the twenty-first NNCS race of the season, was held at Pocono Raceway on August 5.
 Dale Earnhardt Jr. won his first pole since 2002.
 Robby Gordon was taken out of the race by NASCAR officials after an incident in the Busch Series race in Montréal that led to his disqualification, and was replaced in the No. 7 car by P. J. Jones.
 The race was won by Kurt Busch, dominating by leading all but 25 of the 200 laps.